geoserver/geoserver/doc/en/user/source/community/jms-cluster/index.rst

 Broker URL
 ----------
 The broker.url field is used to instruct the internal JMS machinery where to publish messages to (master GeoServer installation) or where to consume messages from (slave GeoServer installation).
-Many options are available for configuring the connection between the GeoServer instance and the JMS broker, for a complete list, please, check this link.
-In case when (recommended) failover set up  is put in place multiple broker URLs can be used: please, check this link for more information about how to configure that.
+Many options are available for configuring the connection between the GeoServer instance and the JMS broker, for a complete list, please, check http://activemq.apache.org/configuring-transports.html.
+In case when (recommended) failover set up  is put in place multiple broker URLs can be used.
+See http://activemq.apache.org/failover-transport-reference.html for more information about how to configure that.
 Note
 GeoServer will not complete the start-up phase until the target broker is correctly activated and reachable.